Paillat-dev/pycord-rest/README.md

 1. Create an application on the
    [Discord Developer Portal](https://discord.com/developers/applications)
 2. Copy your public key to verify signatures
-3. Run your FastAPI server
+3. Run the Pycord REST app
 4. Configure the endpoints:

 - **Interactions Endpoint URL** - For slash commands and component interactions